 As civil cases, not criminal, wrongful death cases require a lesser burden of proof on behalf of the plaintiff.
 Regardless of the number of individuals involved in a wrongful death suit, the court will group them together as a singular plaintiff entity.

-Once the court reviews the evidence it may decide to award compensation; compensation would then be distributed amongst the parties in an amount proportionate to their damages.
+Once the court reviews the evidence, it may decide to award compensation.
+The compensation would then be distributed amongst the parties in an amount proportionate to their damages either by court order or by mutual agreement.

 Compassionate Attorneys on YOUR Side